yasarshaikh/LIghtningDependencys/README.md

 >>
 **Future plan:**
-1. Need to plug this json to some graphing libraries like - http://js.cytoscape.org/#demos  so that, it can be visualized properly; without much hurdles.
+1. Need to plug this json to some visualization libraries like - http://js.cytoscape.org/#demos or VIS js - http://visjs.org/examples/network/basicUsage.html so that, it can be more intuitive; without much hurdles.
 2. Code should be more robust, to avoid dependencies.
 3. Host the app either on AWS/Heroku.
 Since both supports Python and other scripting languages.